deprimus/Tale/SETUP.md

   <img src="public/setup/tale_dialog_actor_content_obj.png" alt="Tale dialog actor and content">
 </p>

-You may place these objects anywhere on the canvas.
-However, in this example, the actor and content objects will be placed inside a Panel (`UI`->`Panel`) at the bottom of the screen like this:
+You may place these objects anywhere on the canvas and customize them however you like (width, height, font, style, size, etc).
+In this example, the actor and content objects will be placed inside a Panel (`UI`->`Panel`) at the bottom of the screen like this:

 <p align="center">
   <img src="public/setup/tale_dialog_actor_content.png" alt="Tale dialog actor and content">